controlplane-com/terraform-provider-cpln/README.md

 - v1.1.8 - Add to secret the output `dictionary_as_env`.
 Updated import docs.
 Initial logic for the deprecation of the `port` container attribute.
 Updated SDK to v2.27.0.
 - v1.1.9 - Fix issue with volume set status.locations.
 Fix import domain route.
 - v1.1.10 - Add to org logging to multiple external provider.
 Update volumeset performance classes.
 Add cloud account data source that has aws identifiers as output.
 Fix issue with workload import and legacy port.
+- v1.1.11 - Add Otel tracing to org and gvc.